binpash/pash/annotations/README.md

 Other commands, such as `sort`, maintain more complex invariants that have to be taken into account when merging partial results.

 * _Non-parallelizable Pure Commands:_
-The third class, `non-parallelizable`, contains commands that, while purely functional, cannot be parallelized within a single data stream.
+The third class, `pure`, contains commands that, while purely functional, cannot be parallelized within a single data stream.
 This is because their internal state depends on prior state in non-trivial ways over the same pass. % should we say something about state machines?
 For example, hashing commands such as `sha1sum` maintain complex state that has to be updated sequentially.
 If parallelized on a single input, each stage would need to wait on the results of all previous stages, foregoing any parallelism benefits.